-One of the most important tools governing user access to your Higher Logic Thrive Community (Thrive Community) are Security Groups.
+One of the most important tools governing user access to your site's navigation, content, and communities are Security Groups.
 You can think of Security Groups as high-level categories to which your users belong.
 They allow you to manage:

-- What navigation items and content your users are allowed to view and access across your Thrive Community.
+- What navigation items and content your users are allowed to view and access across your site.

 - Which individual communities your users are allowed to join.